 22. Find a Netflix series to enjoy.

-If you have Netflix, then dedicate yourself to a new series to enjoy this summer!
+If you have Netflix, then dedicate yourself to a new series to enjoy as a summer activity!
 It’s okay to stay in and watch a show.
 Let’s be honest, if it’s a good one then you will get sucked in and not want to stop watching!

 23. Have a game night.